ericmedvet/jgea/README.md

 - Medvet, Bartoli, Ansuini, Tarlao, [Observing the Population Dynamics in GE by means of the Intrinsic Dimension](http://medvet.inginf.units.it/publications/observingthepopulationdynamicsingebymeansoftheintrinsicdimension), Evolutionary Machine Learning workshop at International Conference on Parallel Problem Solving from Nature (EML@PPSN), 2018, Coimbra (Portugal)

 ## References
-1. <a id="ref01"></a> De Jong, Kenneth.
+1. De Jong, Kenneth.
 "Evolutionary computation: a unified approach."
 Proceedings of the 2016 on Genetic and Evolutionary Computation Conference Companion.
 2016.